lguifer/LANradar/README.md

 ---

 ### 3. **How does LANradar work?**
 LANradar uses the `nmap` tool to scan the network range you specify.
-It compares detected MAC addresses to a whitelist stored in a local file (`lista_mac.txt`) and logs any new or unauthorized devices.
+It compares detected MAC addresses to a whitelist stored in a local file (`registered_macs.txt`) and logs any new or unauthorized devices.

 ---